 Kidney problems like chronic kidney disease

 Abnormal colon shape

 There are also some potentially more serious causes, so be sure to see a veterinarian so they can eliminate these as a potential culprit.
 If your cat is having additional symptoms, this is an especially good idea.

 Stop Googling.
 Get a vet's opinion on it.

-“Constipation can be managed effectively at home but the initial diagnosis should really be done by a trained professional,” says Dr. Garside.
-Why?
-Just because you don’t see your cat defecating doesn’t mean it’s not happening — especially in the case of outdoor cats.
+“Constipation can be managed effectively at home, but the initial diagnosis should really be done by a trained professional,” says Dr. Garside.
+This is for a critical reason: Just because you don’t see your cat defecating doesn’t mean it’s not happening — especially in the case of outdoor cats.

-Increased water intake helps to prevent the problem too, make sure there are fresh bowls of water around or even invest in a cat water fountain for fussy cats.
+There are several other preventative measures you can take to help your cat, too.
+Increased water intake can help to prevent the problem from occurring, so make sure there are fresh bowls of water around or even invest in a cat water fountain for fussy cats.
 It may be that a transition to wet food is needed as well.

 Try a different cat food

 Clean your litter box/get a second litter box